 Research directions are the general, abstract topics on which we work.
 We conduct concrete research projects under these directions.

-Logistics and transport are among the most important services for any industry or society.
+Logistics, traffic, and transport are among the most important services for any industry or society.
 Without them, the economy would simply break down or fall back to pre-industrial levels.
 However, they also turn oil (which is getting less) into pollution.
 Using optimization algorithms for logistic planning means to find ways to transport goods or people in an efficient way.
 Depending on the problem, efficient could mean to travel short distances, use few vehicles and less manpower, or to be otherwise cheap.
 This often equates to being environmentally friendlier.
 Research on this domain therefore is highly relevant and we want to contribute to it.
 But logistics is not limited to vehicles driving outside.
 It may also concern tasks as diverse as the routing of vehicles inside of automated warehouses or factory floors, the routing of work pieces on assembly lines, and even finding the optimal sequence to drill a given set of holes into and place a certain set of components onto a circuit board.

 Many decisions to be made in management or planning of an enterprise are optimization problems.
 The field of research concerned with solving them is called operations research [運籌學].
 We are concerned with questions such as